candoz/leave-a-message/README.md

 # Leave a Message

-A web application where the user can leave, comment and like text messages around the world.
+A web application where the user can leave, comment and like text messages all around the world.

 ## Motivation

 *Leave a Message* was born as a prototype to experiment with the Vue.js framework and HTML5 API for geolocation.
 Particular attention has been paid to the robustness of the application, to the *user experience*, and to the GUI following the *mobile first* and the *responsive design* principles.
 It represents the final project for the *Web Services and Applications* course:
 https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2018/412604